Angioedema (pronounced an-jee-oh-i-dee-muh)

 Ms Andrea Ivanova, before & after.

-For specific purposes, it’s possible to induce localized instances of angioedema.
-Ms Andrea Ivanova (b 1998), a student from the Bulgarian capital Sofia, has had over twenty injections of hyaluronic acid in her quest to have the world’s plumpest lips but, seeking additional fullness, indicated recently she intends to pursue another course of injections.
+Few influencers have revealed a purpose more specific than Ms Andrea Ivanova (b 1998), a student from the Bulgarian capital Sofia, who has had over twenty injections of hyaluronic acid in her quest to have the world’s plumpest lips.
+The results have been "encouraging" but, seeking additional fullness, she indicated recently she intends to pursue another course of injections.
 Ms Ivanova is also a collector of Barbie dolls, the aesthetic of which she admires, and these are said to provide the inspiration for some of the other body modifications and adjustments she's undertaken.
-Like the lips, other bits remain a work-in-progress, Ms Ivanova documenting things on Instagram where she enjoys some 10,000 followers.
+Like the lips, other bits remain a work-in-progress, Ms Ivanova documenting things on Instagram where she enjoys some 32K followers.

 No comments: